FantomX1/packagesAssetsSupport/README.md

 ```

-#### Referencing the craeted assets directory via assets handlers in views
+#### Referencing the created assets directory via assets handlers in views

 (
 then using inside a packages view file/class for accessing the symlinked assets directory